Skip to contents

 chat(openai(.json_schema = document_schema,

-.model = "gpt-4o-mini"))
+.model = "gpt-5.4"))

-Step 4: Extracting and Formatting the Results for our example task
+Step 4: Extracting and Formatting the Results

 get_reply_data(example_task)